Edward B. Rust Jr.

-He is also on the board of McGraw-Hill Companies, Inc., New York, NY is one of two co-chairs of the Business Roundtable and is on the Board of Directors for the US Chamber of Commerce.
-The chairman, Harold McGraw III is CEO of McGraw-Hill companies.
+He is also on the board of McGraw-Hill, is one of two co-chairs of the Business Roundtable, and is on the board of directors for the United States Chamber of Commerce.

-In June 2015 Rust announced that after 30 years he would step down as CEO of State Farm in September 2015.
+In June 2015, Rust announced he would step down as CEO of State Farm in September 2015.

 Awards

-In 2013, AdvisoryCloud ranked Edward Rust as the #6 CEO on their Top Chief Executive List.
+In 2013, AdvisoryCloud ranked Rust as the #6 CEO on their Top Chief Executive List.

-Edward B. Rust Jr. was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State’s highest honor) by the Governor of Illinois in 2003 in the area of Business.
+Rust was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the Governor of Illinois in 2003 in the area of business.